na-na-hi/renget/archive/nai-presets.md

 Top G (disabled)

 #### Notes
-This one's the best on the list, from what I've seen.
-Definitely earns the title of 'Pro Writer'.
 It's independent in its writing style, and usually very coherent.
 It loses a *bit* of that coherence if there's too many disconnected example chats (like in my chars, unfortunately 😭😭) but example chats get phased out as your chat history grows longer, anyway.

 ***